 1. Deep Cleaning

 Ensure your home is spotless.
 Clean carpets, wash windows, and scrub floors.
 Pay attention to often overlooked areas such as baseboards, light fixtures, and grout lines.
-A clean and fresh-smelling home makes a positive impression.
-Be sure to address odors as well.
-Eliminate any unpleasant smells by deep cleaning carpets and upholstery.
-Keep the home well-ventilated during showings.
-Avoid using air fresheners or scented candles.
+A clean and fresh-smelling home makes a positive impression, so be sure to address odors as well.
+Eliminate any unpleasant smells as best you can and keep your home well-ventilated.
+I recommend avoiding use of air fresheners or scented candles, however.
+Overly scented rooms can sometimes raise suspicion about what’s being covered up.

 3. Declutter and Depersonalize